"Shall We Dig Deeper?": Designing and Evaluating Strategies for LLM Agents to Advance Knowledge Co-Construction in Asynchronous Online Discussions: Results

-Several participants felt that agent interventions stimulated human–human interaction by activating discussion and \textbf{creating more opportunities for mutual replies} (P18–20, P59).
-Moreover, when agents (except Delegating) replied to human comments, participants perceived higher quantity and quality of peer exchanges, for two main reasons: (1) such replies \textbf{drew attention to comments that might otherwise have been overlooked}, prompting others to engage (P30, P31, P41); and (2) by elaborating on prior comments, the agent helped others \textbf{better understand them, leading to more substantive responses}.
-As P46 explained, \textit{“At first some comments were short and unclear, but after the AI’s reply I understood them and wanted to respond seriously.”} Some also noted that the \textbf{recognition signaled by bot replies} also encouraged more idea exchange (P7, P60).
-As P60 put it, \textit{“When it replied to me, I felt acknowledged, and became more willing to interact with others.”} However, others perceived the opposite effect.
-Some participants (17/60) mentioned that the agent’s presence \textbf{shifted attention toward human–agent rather than human–human exchanges}:\textit{“People chose to interact with the bot, distracting from interactions with humans”} (P60).
+\mxj{ While subjective ratings of human–human interaction showed no significance (Figure \ref{fig:UX}), thread-level data revealed that Telling elicited significantly fewer human–human replies compared with both Baseline and Delegating (Table \ref{tab:pairwise}).
+This result resonates with a broader concern raised in interviews.
+Some participants (17/60) mentioned that the agent’s interventions—particularly when manifesting as concise and clear comments like Telling's—\textbf{shifted attention toward human–agent rather than human–human exchanges}.
+As P60 noted, \textit{“People chose to interact with the bot, distracting from interactions with humans”}.
 When the AI replied to a human comment, subsequent contributions often addressed the AI instead of the original commenter (P21, P40).
 In such cases, the AI tended to substitute for, rather than mediate, peer interaction, leaving participants with fewer opportunities to engage directly with one another (P54).
+Yet, this disruptive effect was not absolute.
+In many other instances, users viewed agents as stimulants for interaction.
+Several participants felt that agents activated discussion and created more opportunities for mutual replies (P18–20, P59). }Moreover, when agents (except Delegating) replied to human comments, participants perceived higher quantity and quality of peer exchanges, for two main reasons: (1) such replies \textbf{drew attention to comments} that might otherwise have been overlooked, prompting others to engage (P30, P31, P41); and (2) by elaborating on prior comments, the agent \textbf{helped others better understand them}, leading to more substantive responses.
+As P46 explained, \textit{“At first some comments were short and unclear, but after the AI’s reply I understood them and wanted to respond seriously.”} Some also noted that the \textbf{recognition signaled by bot replies} also encouraged more idea exchange (P7, P60).
+As P60 put it, \textit{“When it replied to me, I felt acknowledged, and became more willing to interact with others.”}